AdrianoEttari/DiffusionRemoteSensing/README.md

-# Adaptation of the Diffusion Model for Remote Sensing Imagery
+# Adaptation of Diffusion Models for Remote Sensing Imagery

 ## Summary of the files and folders
 In **train_diffusion_superres.py** there is the diffusion model class with all the functions to perform its sampling and its training.
 The **UNet_model_superres.py** is the python file of the UNet model used by the diffusion model to get the noise inside the images, just for the super resolution problem.